 Marijuana is gaining popularity in the United States as individual states have moved to make the drug legal.
+In fact, Connecticut was the most recent state to legalize the recreational use of marijuana.
 About 13% of U.S. adults use cannabis products.
 The plant has historically been consumed recreationally for its mind-altering effects, which can include enhanced senses and changes in mood.
 In some states, doctors can prescribe marijuana for medicinal uses such as reducing muscle spasms, pain, nausea, and vomiting.

 But cannabis may have harmful long- and short-term effects, such as paranoia and memory loss, and it can be addictive and disrupt a user’s life and relationships.